bheinzerling/subword-sequence-tagging/README.md

 The arguments `--use-char`, `--use-bpe`, `--use-bert` specify whether to use (randomly initialized) character embeddings, (pretrained) BPE embeddings, and/or (multilingual) BERT.
 As described in the paper, we use a "meta" LSTM to combine all input representations, which is specified with `--use-meta-rnn`.
 To automatically select the "best" BPE vocabulary size for the given language, set `--best-vocab-size`, or select a vocabulary size manually with `--vocab-size` (supported vocabulary size for each language can be found [here](https://nlp.h-its.org/bpemb/#download)).

 Training will take between 10 minutes and several hours, depending on the size of the dataset for the given language.
-For the above command you should see training finish due to early stopping and then see the results on the test set
+For the above command you should see training finish due to early stopping and then see the results on the test set:

 ```
 2020-11-12 12:38:08| score acc_0.9316/0.9328